emarekica/seminarski-algebra/NEW-THINGS.md

 ___

+## publish()

+* deprecated *

+Returns a `ConnectableObservable`, which is a variety of Observable that waits until its connect method is called before it begins emitting items to those Observers that have subscribed to it.
+___

 ## return

 -- statement that ends function execution and specifies a value to be returned to the function caller

+___

+## RxJS

+**Reactive Extension for Javascript**

+It is a JS library that uses observables to work with reactive programming that deals with asynchronous data calls, callbacks and event-based programs.
+RxJS can be used with other Javascript libraries and frameworks.
+It integrates well into Angular.

+React belongs to "Javascript UI Libraries" category of the tech stack, while **RxJS can be primarily classified under "Concurrency Frameworks"**.
+React and RxJS are both open source tools.

+The **concurrency** utilities packages provide a powerful, extensible framework of high-performance threading utilities such as thread pools and blocking queues.
+This package frees the programmer from the need to craft these utilities by hand, in much the same manner the collections framework did for data structures.
+___

+## splice()

+The splice() method changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
 ___

 ## subscribe() method